dartlangfr/risk-codelab/docs/step-3.md

 &rarr; Implements those methods and run tests in `test/s3_game.dart` to check if your implementation is correct.

 Key information:
+* `RiskGameStateImpl` implements an abstract class.
+Unlike _Java_ there's no real interface in _Dart_.
+[Every class implicitly defines an interface](https://www.dartlang.org/docs/dart-up-and-running/contents/ch02.html#ch02-implicit-interfaces) containing all the instance members of the class and of any interfaces it implements.
+So every class can be used in `implements` clause.
 * `@override` is an annotation that marks an instance member as overriding a superclass member with the same name.
 * `allCountryIds` returns all existing countries.
 Use `COUNTRIES` or `COUNTRY_BY_ID` to get them.
 * `countryNeighbours` computes the number of reinforcement armies at the beginning of a player turn.
 Follow the [Risk rules](rules.md).